catalyst-cooperative/open-energy-data-for-all/episodes/assumptions.md

 Let's start by looking at the list of assumptions we came up with.

-Take a few minutes to put a `+` emoji reaction next to 3-5 assumptions that feel important to test.
+Take a few minutes to put a `+` next to 3-5 assumptions that feel important to test.

-We'll then discuss a few assumptions with many `+` reacts and how they fit into the framework above.
+We'll then discuss a few assumptions with many `+`s and how they fit into the framework above.

 ::::